 Tips for the Best Sirloin Steak

-- Well (Over 160 degrees F) – Little or no pink
+- Well-done (160 degrees F and above): Little or no pink

 More Steak Recipes You’ll Love